csreyes/leadgen-form-builder/llm.md

                     </div>
                     {(step.panelContent as any).features?.length === 0 && (
                       <p className="text-sm text-gray-500 italic">
                         No features yet.
-Add some to showcase your product's capabilities.
+Add some to showcase your product&apos;s capabilities.
                       </p>
                     )}
                     {(step.panelContent as any).features?.map(